 As congregations mature, their relationship with the apostle will change its form.
-In the early stages of a new church there will be a high relational, emotional draw that the church will place upon its apostolic relationships.
+In the early stages of a new church, there will be a high relational and emotional draw that the church will place upon its apostolic relationships.
 As the church matures however, it will draw less and less upon the apostles and begin to contribute as an "adult" member of that field.
-In Romans 1:12 Paul talks about how churches and apostles will be "mutually encouraged by each other's faith, both yours and mine."
+In Romans 1:12 (ESV) Paul talks about how churches and apostles will be "mutually encouraged by each other's faith, both yours and mine."
 It is God's intent that the apostle serves the church in order to impart to her and make her strong and mature.
 It is also God's intent that the mature church will serve the apostle within his "field" and give of herself (2 Corinthians 8:5) and her resources such as people (Philippians 2:25; 4:18) and money (1 Corinthians 9:11) to further the Kingdom of God.
+We will look at practical partnership in greater detail in Chapter 11.